YunzeMan/Lexicon3D/README.md

 ## News
+* `12/03/2024`: Update the evaluation protocol, and update the model documentation.
 * `09/25/2024`: Our paper is accepted by [NeurIPS 2024](https://neurips.cc/Conferences/2024/).
 * `09/05/2024`: Release the foundation model feature extraction and fusion scripts.
 * `06/24/2024`: GitHub page initialization.